tjlagrow/CIS-454-Mosquito-Project/Creation of Toy Data/README.txt

 I was thinking about the data created and I decided to delete 20 percent of the data randomly.
 Every 10 reads in the full toy_data file, I deleted 2 lines so we can potentially get a better idea of how the transcripton might act.
 The pure toy_data file was ~665000 lines,  and now it is around 532000 lines.
 Hopefully, this gives us a better idea for using parameters in a quicker way.

+UPDATE (4/26):

+I made the reeds a fasta!!!
+Good luck!

 Thank you!
 -TJ